MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 To get started, install:

-* Microsoft Teams is installed and you have an account
+* Microsoft Teams is installed and you have an account.
-* NodeJS (version 16.x)
+* NodeJS (version 16.x).
-* ngrok or equivalent tunnelling solution
+* ngrok or equivalent tunnelling solution.
+* OpenAI key for leveraging GPT.

-## Build and run the Santa bit sample app
+## Build and run the santaBot sample app

 1. Go to the [sample](https://github.com/microsoft/botbuilder-m365/tree/main/js/samples/04.ai.a.naturalLanguage.santaBot).